Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

    | Hotkey:   :kbd:`Shift-MMB` , :kbd:`Ctrl-Numpad2`, :kbd:`Ctrl-Numpad4`,
       :kbd:`Ctrl-Numpad6`, :kbd:`Ctrl-Numpad8`, :kbd:`Shift-Alt-LMB`

-To pan the view, hold down :kbd:`Shift` and drag :kbd:`MMB` in the 3D Viewport.
+To pan the view, hold down :kbd:`Shift` and drag :kbd:`MMB` in the 3D View.
 For discrete steps, use the hotkeys :kbd:`Ctrl-Numpad8`, :kbd:`Ctrl-Numpad2`, :kbd:`Ctrl-Numpad4` and :kbd:`Ctrl-Numpad6` as with rotating (note: you can replace :kbd:`Ctrl` by :kbd:`Shift`).